We Finally Know Jon Snow's Real Name & It's Not What We Thought

 Ned likely gave his sister Lyanna's son the name Jon after Jon Arryn, a former Hand of the King who served as a father figure to Ned before the events of the series.
 Of course, Ned couldn't allow Jon to keep his given name of Aegon since it's clearly of Targaryen origin.

-So now that Jon Snow officially is really Jaehaerys Targaryen, is he going to drop the fake name he's been going by all his life?
-We'll have to wait until Season 8 to see if he makes everyone call him Jaehaerys instead of Jon.
+So now that Jon Snow officially is really Aegon Targaryen, is he going to drop the fake name he's been going by all his life?
+We'll have to wait until Season 8 to see if he makes everyone call him Aegon instead of Jon.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.